 Similar to our Gotham Knights prediction, if this title follows the release date of the other Batman Arkham games, it’s likely to launch sometime in Q2 or Q3 2022.
 There’s no word on cross-play functionality as of yet, so stay tuned for that before you decide which platform to buy.

 The next time we get an update will ideally be when gameplay is able to be shown, or maybe even when another Justice League member makes the target list.
+Unfortunately, we've gotten more updates about the Suicide Squad movie before the actual game, which isn't necessarily bad, but we're excited to see what this game looks like in action.

 Suicide Squad: Kill the Justice League story